sidmani/anodize/readme.md

 For each `.md` file with a defined layout, Anodize will generate a corresponding `html` file.

+### Indexify

+It's more visually appealing for a URL to look like `example.com/page/` instead of `example.com/page.html`.
+Using the `--indexify` option on `anodize run` or `anodize watch` will create each non-index output as the index of its own subdirectory, allowing URLs to be specified without the `.html` extension.
+This will (obviously) break all URLs that still contain the `.html` portion.

 ### Command line interface
 `$ anodize help`
 ```